Saturday , 12 July 2025

 • 52' - Ivan Toney with the second goal in the match!

-• 67' - Goal!
-Milot Rashica scores his 29 goal in 363 matches.
+• 67' - GOAL!
+Milot Rashica scores on 67.

 • 72' - Although teams showed high tempo form the start, they seem to slow down a bit.
 Both sides really need to catch a fire.
 Otherwise, we have another goalless match.